psyinfra/HTCrystalBall/README.md

 1.  clone this repo to the file system of any machine in your HTCondor cluster

-    `git clone git@github.com:psyinfra/HTCrystalBall.git /this/is/your/path`
+    `git clone git@github.com:psyinfra/HTCrystalBall.git`

 2.  `cd` into the newly created directory and install python modules using the setup.py

+    `cd HTCrystalBall`

     `pip install .`

-3.  configure the path of the slot configuration file to match your system
+3.  if neccessary configure the path of the slot configuration file to match your system

+    `SLOTS_CONFIGURATION = "config/slots.json"`

 4.  adjust the keys to be fetched from the command

+    `if key in ("SlotType", "UtsnameNodename", "Name", "TotalSlotCpus", "TotalSlotDisk", "TotalSlotMemory", "TotalSlots", "TotalSlotGPUs"):`

 ## INPUT